MartinBradbury/trihub/README.md

 List of content

-Throughout the development of trihub, I utilized a variety of resources to ensure the platform is robust, user-friendly, and engaging.
-Below is a list of documentation that have been instrumental in crafting the features and functionality of trihub:
+During the creation of trihub, I leveraged an assortment of resources to guarantee the platform's strength, ease of use, and appeal.
+Here follows a compilation of documentation that has played a pivotal role in shaping the features and capabilities of trihub:

 - [Favicon, credited to](https://www.flaticon.com/free-icons/photography") Photography icons created by Vactor area- Flaticon
 - [React Multiselect dropdown](https://www.npmjs.com/package/multiselect-react-dropdown), this library is used for handling hashtags.
 It helps keep the codebase cleaner and more maintainable.